PISL/omnis-stbeditor/README.md

 ## Dependencies
 Omnis Studio version 8.1 or later.

 STBEDITOR requires a PostgreSQL database to store the string table entries in.
-The database can be created from [stb.sql](db/stb.sql) [^note1] but will require that your Postgres instance has the following two group roles created first:
+The database can be created from [stb.sql](db/stb.sql) but will require that your Postgres instance has the following two group roles created first:
-[^note1]: The database includes the entries for the [CONFERENCE app](https://github.com/PISL/omnis-conference) to get you started.

 1. "_developer" which owns the objects and
 2. "regular" which must be granted to the login role you wish to use to connect from Omnis.

+NB.
+The database includes the entries for the [CONFERENCE app](https://github.com/PISL/omnis-conference) to get you started.

 ## Installation
 Clone this repository.